 School choice creates better educational opportunities for all students, because it uses the dynamics of consumer opportunity and provider competition to drive service quality.
 This principle can be found anywhere you look, from cars to colleges, but it’s largely absent in our public school system and the poor results are evident, especially in the centers of American culture – our cities.
 School choice programs foster parental involvement and high expectations by giving parents the option to educate their children as they see fit.
 It reasserts the rights of parents and the best interests of children over the convenience of the system, infuses accountability and quality into the system, and provides educational opportunity where none existed before.

 What Kinds of School Choice Exist Today?

-→ Full school choice programs, also known as tuition vouchers, provide parents with a portion of the public educational funding allotted for their child to attend school, and allows them to use those funds to send their child to the school of their choice.
+• Full school choice programs, also known as tuition vouchers, provide parents with a portion of the public educational funding allotted for their child to attend school, and allows them to use those funds to send their child to the school of their choice.
 It gives them the fiscal authority to send their child to the educational institution that best suits their need, whether it is a religious or parochial school, another private school, or a neighborhood or magnet public school.
-These programs empower the family and, in so doing, infuse consumer accountability into the traditional public schools system.
-Eleven voucher programs serve 67,267 students across the country, and several states offer choice scholarship programs specifically for students with special needs.
+These programs empower the family and, in so doing, infuse consumer accountability into the traditional public school system.
+Twenty-one voucher programs serve 115,580 students across the country, and several states offer choice scholarship programs specifically for students with special needs.